bignosethethird/bmp2c/README.md

 So far, so good, but looking at the file format definition, the beginning of the image's raster-data is not easy to determine due to all sorts of colour space definitions and arbitrary gaps being allowed for in the specification.
-So rather than fathoming out the logic for the particular BMP-file that we are using, the easiest way to find the beginning of the image-data is to count backwards from the end of the file.
+The nice folks responsible for the BMP file format fortunately gave us the starting point of the raster data at address 0x0A (the 4 little-endian bytes in purple), which in this case contains the value 0x82.
+If we look at address 0x82, we can see the raster data for the image (the blue area).

+Depending on the tool that was used to generate the bitmap, which would have afected the colour definition table in the header. the raster data could be padded out with extra zero-bytes (see the light-blue columns), in every second word.
+We can deterime wether the zero data is part of the image or  not before we go flying in, guns ablaze, and possibly removing half the image, by comparing the file size with the raster image size.

-Since we have 1 bit per pixel, and we have 32 x 32 = 1024 pixels, which amounts to 1024 bits, we can safely say that the last 1024 / 8 = 128 bytes of the file is image data.
+Since we have 1 bit per pixel, and we have 32 x 32 = 1024 pixels, which amounts to 1024 bits, or 128 bytes.
+The file header at address 0x22 (in black) tells us that the image size is 0x00 0x01 (=256) bytes, which means that there the words have been padded out with zero-words.

 The curent bitmap file's size is 274 bytes: